SAP/cloud-mta-build-tool/docs/docs/makefile.md

 ## Mac
-If the build fails because `make` cannot run you might have to install the Command-Line Tools.
-Please refer to the [troubleshooting](troubleshooting.md) topic for more details.
+If the build fails because `make` cannot run, you might have to install the Command-Line Tools.
+See the [troubleshooting](troubleshooting.md) topic for more details.